Claud Jacob: Military career

 In retirement Jacob became Constable of the Tower of London.
-He was also Colonel of 2nd Battalion The Baluch Regiment (now 7th Battalion The Baloch Regiment), Colonel of the 106th Hazara Pioneers and Colonel of the Worcestershire Regiment.
+He was also Colonel of 2nd Battalion, The Baluch Regiment (now 7th Battalion The Baloch Regiment), Colonel of the 106th Hazara Pioneers and Colonel of the Worcestershire Regiment.
 In January 1936 he attended the funeral of King George V and in May 1937 he attended the coronation of King George VI.

+He became honorary colonel of the Seaforth Highlanders in March 1940.
 He died at King's College Hospital in London on 2 June 1948 at the age of eighty-four.

 Family

 In 1894, he married Clara Pauline Wyatt, daughter of the Reverend J. L. Wyatt, well known as a missionary and student of oriental languages in India, and also a lecturer in Tamil at Cambridge University from 1895 to 1929.
 The couple had one son, Edward Ian Claud Jacob, who later became Assistant Military Secretary of the War Cabinet and Director-General of the BBC.